 David M. Brickman

-David Brickman was named senior vice president of Multifamily in June 2011.
+David Brickman is the executive vice president for the Multifamily Business.
 As head of Multifamily, Brickman is responsible for customer relations, product development, marketing, sales, loan purchase, asset management, capital markets, and securitization for the company’s multifamily business, which includes the flow mortgage, structured and affordable mortgage, CMBS and low-income housing tax credit portfolios.
 The total multifamily portfolio was $180 billion as of March 31, 2013.
 He is a member of the company’s senior operating committee and reports directly to CEO Don Layton.

 Prior to this he was the vice president in charge of the Multifamily Capital Markets department in the Multifamily Division at Freddie Mac.
 In this position, Brickman was responsible for all functions relating to Freddie Mac’s multifamily and CMBS investment and capital market activities, including capital deployment, pricing, portfolio management, securitization, research and model development and CMBS trading.